esnet/pond/docs/pipeline.md

 <a name="Pipeline+groupBy"></a>

 ### pipeline.groupBy(k) ⇒ <code>[Pipeline](#Pipeline)</code>
-Sets a new groupBy expression.
+Sets a new key grouping.
 Returns a new Pipeline.

 Grouping is a state set on the Pipeline.
 Operations downstream of the group specification will use that state.
 For example, an aggregation would occur over any grouping specified.
+You can combine a key grouping with windowing (see windowBy()).

 **Kind**: instance method of <code>[Pipeline](#Pipeline)</code>
 **Returns**: <code>[Pipeline](#Pipeline)</code> - The Pipeline